Royal government

 3. Louis XIV also minimised threats to his authority by requiring powerful provincial nobles to attend court at Versailles, where they were they became occupied with mundane activities and intrigues.

 5. By the time Louis XVI came to the throne in 1774, France’s economy was growing and modernising but its political and social systems had scarcely changed.
-The government had become extremely complex and the royal authority established by Louis XIV had dwindled.
+Government had become extremely complex and the royal authority established by Louis XIV had dwindled.

 Citation information